- What should I order, and why?

 Are your homes more expensive to build than ones built from stock plans?

 No!
 In fact, the exact opposite is often true.
 Our unique client-inspired homes are not only more attractive, functional, and comfortable than homes built from “stock” plans; they are also often less costly to build!
-There are two reasons for this: space efficient design; and the level of detail in the plans.
+There are three reasons for this: space efficient design; efficient use of building materials; and the level of detail in the plans.

-And the latter reduces the time the builder must spend figuring out how to accomplish what the plans call for.
+And finally, highly detail construction drawings reduce the time the builder must spend figuring out how to accomplish what the plans call for.
 The more information you provide a builder, the faster and more efficient he’ll be.

 Our homes may look expensive, but they’re not!